f5devcentral/f5-agility-labs-big-iq/docs/class4/module1/lab_section2.rst

 .. image:: _media/image14.png

-You will be taken to the Applications tab inside BIG-IQ.
+Once logged into the BIG-IQ, click the **Applications** menu tab.
 This is the dashboard that shows deployed applications and corresponding status/statistics.
 Since we haven't deployed any applications, this area has no data.

 Click on the **Devices** tab at the top of the BIG-IQ window.
 Under **BIG-IP Devices**, which is the section